SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 As if that's not enough: a bizarre farrago of anti-vaxers and far-right groups actually shut down the mass vaccination site at Dodgers Statdium in Los Angeles.
 <sup id="fn7a">[[7]](#fn7)</sup>  I&hellip; Just.
 Can't.
 Even.

+[PZ Myers had a thought or two on this over at Pharyngula](https://freethoughtblogs.com/pharyngula/2021/02/02/facebook-is-irresponsible-zuckerberg-deserves-to-rot-in-hell/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+freethoughtblogs%2Fpharyngula+%28FTB%3A+Pharyngula%29).
+Spoiler: he didn't like it either.

 Fortunately, all the doses were given out and no appointments were cancelled.
 Lots of tempers were frayed by the floridly performative stupidity and pointlessness.